r055a/ai-quarto-3d/README.md

 AI-Quarto in 3D using negamax with alpha-beta pruning and three.js UI.

-A ported enhancement of past Uppsala University project: [uni-git-projects/uu-game](https://uni-git-projects.github.io/.github/private-repos/uu-game/).
+A port of past Uppsala University project: [uni-git-projects](https://github.com/uni-git-projects)/uu-game.
 Not affiliated with Gigamic.

+Enhanced using skills from other advanced (full-stack, UI) web development, software engineering, AI/ML and data engineering, etc studies.

 # Install